Shinjuku Japan

 The next morning we had our breakfast near the hotel and ordered via the kiosk machine.
 I had a premium beef with rice with an egg @ ¥360.

 What to do with the raw egg?
-I thought it’s probably for the soup, but we weren’t sure, so we asked the waitress and she told us to have it with soy sauce.
+I thought it was probably for the soup, but we weren’t sure, so we asked the waitress and she told us to have it with soy sauce.
 I couldn’t stomach the egg white, so I separated it and only had the yolk.
-Surprisingly, I actually like it, and I planned to have it again in future.
+Surprisingly, I actually like it, and I plan to have it again in future.

 Unique car park in Japan